Research Innovation Fund

 The team at the ICR aim to overcome this physical barrier by using two approaches.
 First, they have developed an ultrasound technique that will be tested to see how it affects the permeability of the pancreatic cancer tumours.
 The second approach is to use viruses that will target pancreatic cancer cells and initiate an immune response to kill them.

 Making the tumours more permeable, will greatly enhance the effectiveness of other therapies new and old alike, ensuring that people diagnosed with pancreatic cancer have better treatment options.

 Recipient: Dr Gillian Prue

 Host Institution: Queen’s University Belfast

-The team in Belfast, will build on previous effective studies in breast, prostate and colorectal cancer, to test a bespoke exercise programme for people with pancreatic cancer who have undergone surgery and receiving chemotherapy.
-It sounds counterintuitive but exercising during cancer treatment can help manage many of the common symptoms such as pain, fatigue and anxiety.
+The team in Belfast, will build on previous studies in breast, prostate and colorectal cancer, that saw that exercising during cancer treatment can help manage many of the common symptoms such as pain, fatigue and anxiety.
 The team will work extensively with people affected by pancreatic cancer to design bespoke exercise programs that are tailored and sensitive to their specific side effects.
 This is a feasibility study that will test this approach in a small number of people.
 They will evaluate the data from this initial testing and then further develop and enhance the approach to be taken on a larger trial.

 Understanding changes to metabolism and immune function